0scar-M/3.8-complex-processes/README.md

 Hosted on DigitalOcean at http://170.64.162.244/

-To run project, create docker-compose.yml file and paste in the yaml code below.
+To run the project, create docker-compose.yml file and paste in the yaml code below.
 Then run ```docker compose up```.
+The app will then be available on local port 80, and you can view it at http://localhost/.

-## docker-compose.yml for running application on local machine
+## ```docker-compose.yml``` file for running application on local machine:
 ```yml
 services:
   frontend: